Desensitized to Violence: Witnessing a Heated Argument at Subway in Kew Gardens

 I was standing in line at the now defunct Subway at Kew Gardens.
 I was in my own little world when I heard some shouting and cursing.
-I perceived it but I didn’t even acknowledge or pay any attention to it.
-I just continued to mind my own business.
+I noticed it but didn’t really pay it any mind.
+I just kept to myself.

-At one point one of the “fighters” says excuse and zips past me.
-I nodded at him and he nodded at me.
-“Fack these guys, I’m gone.”
-That’s when I came back to the present and realized that there was a whole aggressive argument that happened right in front of me, and I was so mentally far away that I barely even perceived it.
+At one point one of the people involved said excuse me and zipped past me.
+I nodded at him and he nodded back.
+“Forget these guys, I’m gone.”
+That’s when I snapped back to reality and realized there had been a pretty heated argument right in front of me, and I was so distracted that I barely registered it.

-That made me feel kind of sad and also worried.
-It’s sad because we have become so accustomed to violence and aggression here that we literally tune it out.
-I mean, I was standing there and just tuned out their whole fight.
-I pieced together that it was because the worker touched pork and was then going to make the Muslim man’s sandwich with the same gloves.
+It made me feel a bit sad and also concerned.
+Sad because it seems we’ve grown so used to seeing conflict and tension that we often tune it out.
+I was standing there and basically shut it out.
+From what I gathered, the issue was that a worker touched pork and was then going to make a sandwich for a Muslim customer without changing gloves.

-But how crazy is that, I practically daydreamed through a fight in the street.
+But still, it’s kind of wild that I basically daydreamed through a fight happening right there in the street.

 Be the first to comment